 Publication Ethic and Malpractice Statement

-Journal of Infrastructure Planning and Engineering (JIPE) is a peer-reviewed journal published by Master's Program in Infrastructure and Environmental Engineering, Postgraduate Program, Warmadewa University.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the editorial board, the peer-reviewer and the publisher.
+ARJ: Architectural Research Journal, e-ISSN 2777-0699 p-ISSN 2797-0027 is a Journal of architectural research published by Warmadewa Press jointly with Faculty of Engineering and Planning, Universitas Warmadewa.
+This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Journal of Infrastructure Planning and Engineering (JIPE) is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed ARJ: Architectural Research Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-The Master's Program in Infrastructure and Environmental Engineering, Postgraduate Program, Warmadewa University as publisher of Journal of Infrastructure Planning and Engineering (JIPE) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Warmadewa Press Jointly with Faculty of Engineering and Planning, Universitas Warmadewa as publisher of ARJ: Architectural Research Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Master's Program in Infrastructure and Environmental Engineering, Postgraduate Program, Warmadewa University will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Warmadewa Press Jointly with Faculty of Engineering and Planning, Universitas Warmadewa as Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor of the Journal of Infrastructure Planning and Engineering (JIPE) is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the ARJ: Architectural Research Journal is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.